lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Expressions.md

 }
 ```

-See the [C reactor documentation](/docs/handbook/c-reactors) for details and alternative syntaxes.
+See the [Target Language Details](/docs/handbook/target-language-details) for details and alternative syntaxes.

 </div>